|

 possibility of the water freezing in winter executions.

-The modern gallows in Washington's Walla Walla prison looks most unlike the
+The modern gallows in Washington's Walla Walla prison

-traditionally imagined style being of the balcony pattern.
-The rope(s) passes
+looks most unlike the traditionally imagined style being of the balcony

-through one of two large iron eye bolts set into the ceiling and with the free
+pattern.
+The rope(s) passes through one of two large iron eye bolts set into

-end tied off to a wall mounted metal bracket which takes the force of the drop.
+the ceiling and with the free end tied off to a wall mounted metal bracket

-On the floor of the balcony there are two single leaf trap doors, each released
+which takes the force of the drop.
+On the floor of the balcony there are two

-pressing a red button.
+by a member of the execution team pressing a red button.
 (See walla1 and walla2).
-In the event of this failing there is a foot
+In the event

 The gallows in